Skip to Main Content

 How does driving record impact the cost of car insurance?

-Drivers with an at-fault accident on their driving record pay around 43 percent more for car insurance on average compared to drivers with a clean driving record.
-This average increase is even higher for drivers with a DUI conviction, at 92 percent more, showing how the severity of an incident and being considered a high-risk driver could impact your premium.
+Drivers with a single at-fault accident on their driving record pay 43 percent more for car insurance on average compared to drivers with a clean driving record.
+This average increase is even higher for drivers with a DUI conviction, who pay 92 percent more than the national average for full coverage.
+If you have more than one incident on your driving record, or if an individual incident is severe enough, you may be considered a high-risk driver.

 Clean driving record